x-atlas-consortia/ubkg-box/README.md

 # Swagger customization

+###### ubkg-swagger and swagger-initializer.js
+Unlike the other UBKGBox services, **ubkg-swagger** uses the official Swagger UI Docker image (_swaggerapi/swagger-ui_).
+No Dockerfile is needed: all information is in **ubkgbox-docker-compose.yml**.

-To integrate a Swagger UI container into **UBKGBox**, the base Docker image is customized to allow the Swagger UI to load its YAML file and server URL based on the environment variables SWAGGER_YAML_URL and SERVER_URL in the Docker compose file.
+Linking the Swagger UI instance in **ubkg-swagger** to the ubkg-api instance in the **ubkg-api** service requires that the base Swagger UI Docker image be customized to allow it to load its YAML file and set its server URL based on the environment variables SWAGGER_YAML_URL and SERVER_URL in the Docker compose file.

 The SWAGGER_YAML_URL environment variable should point to the **ubkg-api-ubkgbox-spec.yaml** file in the **ubkg-api** GitHub repository.
+The port number in the SERVER_URL environment variable should be the HTTP port set for the **UBKGBox** front end.

 1. The base Swagger UI **index.html** is enhanced to load the scripts **swagger-initializer.js**, **js-yaml.min.js**, and **swagger-server-url.js** before running Swagger UI.
 2. A custom **swagger-server-url.js** attaches runtime values to the window object.